madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ## The Problem

 CareSpace is a patient portal that gives patients secure, online access to their health information that is managed through Flatiron Health's electronic health record (EHR) platform.
-As the lead designer for the Patient Experience team, I worked on a huge project over two years to make improvements to the lab results experience both in the patient portal and in the EHR.
+As the lead designer for the Patient Experience team, I worked on a huge project over two years to make improvements to the lab results experience both in the CareSpace portal and in the EHR.

-This project started in response to direct feedback in the form of multiple feature requests – oncologists told us they needed a way to withhold lab results from being automatically released to the patient portal.
-My PM had previously conducted some initial research to validate this ask, and once I joined the team, the two of us sat down to brainstorm how we might address this request.
+This project started in response to direct feedback in the form of multiple feature requests – oncologists told us they needed a way to withhold lab results from being automatically released to CareSpace.
+My PM previously conducted some initial research to validate this ask, and once I joined the team, the two of us sat down to brainstorm how we might address this request.

 I was especially curious why this was such a frequently mentioned feature, and as we dug in, we uncovered several key problems that went beyond just withholding results – for both oncologists and patients.
-1. The patient portal itself doesn’t do a great job of displaying lab data, making it hard for patients to tell whether their results are within a normal range or if something requires further attention.
+1. CareSpace itself doesn’t do a great job of displaying lab data, making it hard for patients to tell whether their results are within a normal range or if something requires further attention.
-2. Results appear in multiple places in the portal and don’t always include the full set of data from the patient’s health record, creating even more confusion.
+2. Results appear in multiple places in CareSpace and don’t always include the full set of data from the patient’s health record, creating even more confusion.
 3. When patients can't find or understand their labs, their only option is to call their provider’s office just to make sense of what they’re looking at.
-4. Clinicians often have no visibility into what a patient can or can’t see in the portal, making it difficult to anticipate patient concerns.
+4. Clinicians often have no visibility into what a patient can or can’t see in CareSpace, making it difficult to anticipate patient concerns.
 5. Beyond all these system shortcomings, there are still legitimate clinical reasons why a provider might want to hold back results until they can walk a patient through them – sometimes, difficult news is best delivered in person.

 Taken together, these issues made it clear that oncologists weren’t just asking for a simple feature and this project wasn’t just about restricting lab release.
 It was really about giving patients the tools and information to understand their health data, giving providers better control over patient communication, and improving the overall experience for both doctors and patients.